deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    Same as the c strftime routine.
 By default it formats the current time in gmt, but if that argument is 0 it will use the local timezone.
-By default it will format the argument acording to the current locale, but if a locale is specified it will be used.
+By default it will format the argument according to the current locale, but if a locale is specified it will be used.

 .. function:: StrJoin(string-array,delimiter)